 Case analysis and review, including record keeping of cases.

 Learn the importance of professional conduct.

-Professional and personal skills development for the students.
+Professional and personal skills development.

-Comprehensive work environment experience for the students.
+Comprehensive work environment experience.

 ‘This internship has allowed me to develop my teamwork, interpersonal and policy review skills, as well as many others’.
 USASA Advocacy Intern 2017

 ‘Since I’m an international student, it was great chance of learning about the policies and their importance for the University.
 I can say most of the information written in APPM was completely new to me.
-Now I know more about my rights as international student and also the rules and I can explain those to other students’.
+Now I know more about my rights as an international student and also the rules and I can explain those to other students’.
 USASA Advocacy Intern 2018